 "Day" means 24 hours, commencing upon execution of a specific act, and is calculated without reference to time zones.
 To avoid confusion, Universal Coordinated Time is used.

 Commencing 2018-01-11, the IPR Policy becomes effective and all Contributors and Workstream Participants must execute the Contributor and Workstream Participant Agreement in order to contribute or participate in Workstreams.
-To help ensure that appropriate licensing commitments are secured from all Contributors, individuals may Contribute independently to a Living Standard only if they do not work in the field of Web technologies as an employee, contractor, or agent of another person or legal entity (as set forth in the Contributor and Workstream Participant Agreement).
+To help ensure that appropriate licensing commitments are secured from all Contributors, Individuals who have executed the Contributor and Workstream Participant Agreement may Contribute independently to a Living Standard only if they (a) do not work in the field of Web technologies as an employee, contractor, or agent of another person or legal entity; or (b) have been invited by the Steering Group to participate in one or more WHATWG Workstreams (in both cases, as set forth in the Contributor and Workstream Participant Agreement).
+To the extent that such Individuals make Contributions, each Individual hereby represents and warrants that such Individual has all rights necessary in and to any Contributions they make.

 For all Contributions to the WHATWG that are made in writing or reduced to writing, each Contributor warrants that it owns the copyright in each Contribution or otherwise has sufficient rights under copyright to make each Contribution under the Copyright License Grant set forth in Section 4.2.
 Inbound Copyright License Grant.
 If the Contributor does not own the copyright in a Contribution, the Contributor must identify